neruthes/Scrlo/README.md

 javascript:(function(u){window.conf_cd101a80=u;var xhr=new XMLHttpRequest();xhr.open('GET','//neruthes.xyz/Scrlo/scrlo.js');xhr.onload=function(){eval(xhr.responseText)};xhr.send()})('https://example.com/my-config.json')
 ```

-If you have concerns over loading the script from `https://neruthes.xyz/Scrlo/scrlo.js`, you may host your own copy of the file.
+If you have security concerns over loading the script from `https://neruthes.xyz/Scrlo/scrlo.js`, you may host your own copy of the file.
+Note that the license is GNU AGPL v3.

 ## Configuration